 Some have asked, "Why are your dogs so expensive?"

 Lets start by breaking it down in one of the simplest ways.
-Our companion puppy prices start at $2000.
-A Chihuahua most often lives a minimum of 12-14 years. $2000 broken down over 14 years is $142 dollars per year. $11.90 per month.
+Our companion puppy prices start at $3500.
+A Chihuahua most often lives a minimum of 12-14 years. $3500 broken down over 14 years is $250 dollars per year. $20.83 per month.
 Yep...
-Eleven dollars and ninety cents per month.
+Twenty dollars and eighty three cents per month. $0.69 per DAY.
 I bet its probably safe to say, that like me, you've probably spent MORE money on LESS fulfilling things in your life on a DAILY basis.
 Now yes, of course there are many more costs involved in owning a dog.
 But what I'm trying to convey here is that the love and constant companionship that this animal will give you over the next 14+ years really comes at very little expense in regards to purchase price.
 Not to mention you have my support and advice throughout the dogs lifetime.
 Whenever you need it.
 Period.
 That is a big deal!
 Do you honestly think that the person that sells you a dog for $150 posted on a road side sign or in the newspaper is going to be there to answer your questions for the next 14+ years?
 Day or night?
 I doubt it.

 Ok, so on to more details.